Budapest Made Me Fall in Love with Travel All Over Again

 After England I joined a Morocco tour that challenged my patience and sanity, then spent a whirlwind three days in Paris before hopping a plane to Prague, which was a severe disappointment.
 Poznan, a delightful town in Western Poland, raised my hopes, but four days later I was in Bratislava, where the people were just as cold and uncaring as they had been in Prague.
-So far, my travels in Eastern Europe had been one big challenge that left me exhausted.
-So I sat back in my first-class seat, grateful for an air conditioned car that offered wifi and electrical plug, and hoped for the best as I rolled toward Budapest, Hungary.
+So far, Eastern Europe had been one big challenge that left me exhausted.
+So I sat back in my first-class seat, grateful for an air conditioned car that offered wifi and electrical plug, and hoped for the best as I researched what to do in Budapest, Hungary.

 From the moment I stepped off the train in the Hungarian capital, I sensed that this city was different.
 Weaving and dodging through throngs of pedestrians as I walked the five blocks to my rental apartment, I tried to hide my astonishment at the flamboyant architectural styles lining the broad avenues.
 Art Nouveau mingled with Secessionist, Art Deco, Romantic, Classic, and Neo-Classic buildings, some nicely restored and others crumbling, but all massive and fully in use.
 Intrigued, I dumped my luggage and hopped on the Metro for the 10-minute ride to the heart of the city, the Pest side on the banks of the Danube River.

-Later that week I crossed over to the hilly Buda side, where colorful old houses line cobblestone streets leading to Fisherman’s Bastion, a seven-towered terrace surrounding St. Matthias church at the top of the hill.
+Later that week I crossed over to the Buda side to check more off my list of what to do in Budapest.
+On this hilly side of town, colorful old houses line cobblestone streets leading uphill to Fisherman’s Bastion and St. Matthias church.
 Taking advantage of puffy white clouds floating on a crystalline blue sky, brides and grooms posed for wedding pictures among its spires.
-Farther up the hill I peeked between potted cedars at wedding reception in the rear terrace of Buda Castle as ladies in floor-length silk gowns and impossibly high heels spilled out of black stretch limos at the front entrance.
+Farther up the hill I peeked between potted cedars at wedding reception on the terrace of Buda Castle.
+Ladies in floor-length silk gowns and impossibly high heels spilled out of black stretch limos at the front entrance.

-When the sun ducked behind the hills I rode the Funicular back down, walked over the historic chain bridge, and boarded the Legenda Sightseeing Cruise as a full moon rose over the gloriously blue and dappled Danube.
+When the sun ducked behind the hills I rode the Funicular back down and walked over the historic Szechenyi Chain Bridge.
+I boarded the Legenda Sightseeing Cruise as a full moon rose over the gloriously blue and dappled Danube.
 Beautiful by day, after dark Budapest’s illuminated buildings are magnificent, and there is no better way to see them than on a river cruise.

 Can’t view the above slide show about Budapest, Hungary?
 Click here.

 Budapest has no central square with fairy tale castles.
 It has no Old Town where tourists congregate.
 Rather, it is a real city, made for living.
 More than just a tourist destination, Budapest has soul.
 It also has much else to recommend it, including a great public transportation system, excellent food, and extremely affordable prices.
 There is so much to like about this Eastern European city that I might just consider spending summers there.
+On the other hand, I suspect there are even more fascinating things to do in Budapest during the winter months, when all the tourists have fled.
 I have more of Eastern Europe to see, so only time will tell.
 But for now, Budapest has made me fall in love with travel all over again.